AmrElsayyad/bluetooth-serial-port/README.md

 #### BTSerialPortBinding::Read(buffer, length)

-Reads data from the device, returns numbe rof bytes read
+Reads data from the device, returns number of bytes read

 * __buffer__: pointer to buffer to hold received data
-* __length__: maximum namber of bytes to read
+* __length__: maximum number of bytes to read

 #### BTSerialPortBinding::Write(buffer, length)